 My second project relates to ex-Muslims and the politics of apostasy from Islam.
 In a contemporary French (and Western) context where Islam is increasingly politicized, studying these related phenomena, in terms of representation and lived experience, can further illuminate the selective ways in which diverse media and political actors often weaponize Islam and (ex-)Muslims.
 As a form of preliminary and exploratory inquiry into this subject, I am currently co-editing (and contributing to) a special issue of Contemporary French Civilization on the politics of apostasy from Islam in the French-speaking world.
 Similar to the approach I take in my research on Jewish-Muslim relations, the special issue provides an anthropological and sociological perspective on individuals and communities, while also examining how apostasy and the figure of the apostate/ex-Muslim are represented in media and political discourse and cultural productions (literature, theatre, and cinema).

-I am also co-editing a special issue of the Journal of Language and Sexuality (Jan.
+Aside from my primary focus on France, I have also begun researching topics related to race, religion, and sexuality in Singaporean politics and society.
+As such, I am currently co-editing a special issue of the Journal of Language and Sexuality (Jan.
 2021) on the topic of Pink Dot, an LGBT movement that began in Singapore in 2009.